The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: Are ICMEs the Outliers?

 The shadowed area in Figure \ref{fig:event_19} corresponds to the ICME interval as identified in the catalogs previously detailed.
-As there is not an agreement on the boundaries of this event (as in many others), we have drawn the shadowed area as that covering the greater interval considering the boundaries of different catalogues.
-In Figure \ref{fig:event_19}, the start date of the shadowed area comes from the Richardson \& Cane catalog and the end date from the Wind catalog.
+As there is not an agreement on the boundaries of this event (as in many others), we have drawn the shadowed area so that it covers the greater interval considering the boundaries of different catalogs.
+In Figure \ref{fig:event_19}, the start date of the shadowed area comes from the Richardson and Cane catalog and the end date from the Wind catalog.
 The dashed vertical lines indicate the boundaries of the region where $\langle Q_{Fe} \rangle > 12$.
 Values of $\langle Q_{Fe} \rangle$ over 14 reached in the interval of the outlier are difficult to explain if this solar wind does not comes from a CME.
-The large values of the $O^{7+}/O^{6+}$ ratio relative to the expected also supports the hypothesis of CME material in this interval.
-Between the front boundary of the outlier (first dashed line) and the beginning of the shadowed area, the magnetic field strength reached more than 30 nT, about more than twice than in the shadowed area.
-This high value in the magnetic field strength may be related to the interaction between a halo CME launched on 15 February 2011 at 02:24UT and a previous slower halo CME first appearing on C2 LASCO on 14 February 2011 at 18:24UT.
+The larger values of the $O^{7+}/O^{6+}$ ratio relative to the expected one also support the hypothesis of CME material in this interval.
+Between the front boundary of the outlier (first dashed line) and the beginning of the shadowed area, the magnetic field strength reached more than 30 nT, about more than twice the one in the shadowed area.
+This high value in the magnetic field strength may be related to the interaction between a halo CME launched on 15 February 2011 at 02:24UT and a previous slower halo CME first appearing on the second telescope of the Large Angle and Spectrometric Coronagraph (C2/LASCO) on 14 February 2011 at 18:24UT.
 In this scenario, the outlier interval corresponds to the first ICME which is compressed by the second one, appearing in the shadowed area.
-As in the event analyzed by \citet{Cid_2016_ICME_Boundaries}, during this event the boundary identification from magnetic signatures does not agree with those from other signatures.
-This discrepancy can be explained as due to transients interaction, which modifies magnetic topology of ICMEs.
+As in the event analyzed by \cite{Cid_2016_ICME_Boundaries}, during this event the boundary identification from magnetic signatures does not agree with those from other signatures.
+This discrepancy can be explained as due to the interaction of transients, which modifies the magnetic topology of ICMEs.